MPLLang/mpl/README.md

 `arrayCompareAndSwap (a, i) (x, y)` behaves the same as `compareAndSwap` but on arrays instead of references.
 This performs a CAS at index `i` of array `a`, and does not read or write at any other locations of the array.

+`fetchAndAdd r d` performs an atomic [fetch-and-add](https://en.wikipedia.org/wiki/Fetch-and-add) which atomically retrieves and the value of the specified memory cell `r` adds `d` to it, returning the original value stored in `r` before the update.

+`arrayFetchAndAdd (a, i) d` behaves the same as `fetchAndAdd` except on arrays instead of references.
+It performs a fetch-and-add at index `i` of array `a`, and does not read or write at any other locations of the array.

 ## Using MPL